raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 messages in the same way a member of that group would, except of course that the DS doesn't hold any private key material.

-While MLSMessages are sufficient to keep track of most of the group information, it is not quite enough to create a GroupInfo.
+While MLS messages are sufficient to keep track of most of the group information, it is not quite enough to create a GroupInfo.
 To allow the DS to provide a valid GroupInfo to externally joining clients, it additionally requires clients to provide the remaining required information.
 Concretely, it requires clients to upload the Signature and the GroupInfo extensions.
-Clients need to send this information whenever they send an MLSMessage that contains a commit.
+Clients need to send this information whenever they send an MLS message (i.e. an MLSMessage struct) that contains a commit.

 ~~~
 struct {